5 Ways to Build a Strong Virtual Culture

-One of the biggest challenges of working remote is trust.
+One of the biggest challenges of working remotely is trust.
 Employers worry employees are not working when they’re at home, but does the amount of work matter?
-Regardless of where people are located, company culture should drive self-motivated, performance driven results.
+Regardless of where people are located, company culture should drive self-motivated, performance-driven results.
 Key performance indicators (KPIs), create expectations between employees and employers that are mutually agreed upon, measurable, signals that gauge success over time.
 Using KPIs as the barometer for productivity gives employees the freedom to complete their work without strict policies of when and where.

 Because all at-home work environments are different, employers need to leave room for the constraints of childcare or the responsibility of tending to a sick loved one.
-I’ll talk more about managing these personal duties later, but the grade of a good employee shouldn’t depend on the number hours, or the time of day that they work.
-Rather than micromanaging your remote workforce, an old school management style that leads to employee frustration, anger, and eventually, high turnover, rely on KPIs.
+I’ll talk more about managing these personal duties later, but the grade of a good employee shouldn’t depend on the number hours or the time of day that they work.
+Rather than micromanaging your remote workforce, an old-school management style that leads to employee frustration, anger, and eventually, high turnover, rely on KPIs.
 These true measurements of success showcase how people are contributing to the business, spending their time at home, and performing overall.

-2. Encourage trickle down transparency.
+2. Encourage trickle-down transparency.

 Let’s be honest, leadership doesn’t always have all the answers.
 In fact, if you’re navigating something catastrophic, like a pandemic, no one has all the answers – but business must continue.
 When the COVID-19 pandemic did hit, Marc was honest with his employees about what was necessary to ensure job security.
 He announced that 30% of expenses would need to be cut without affecting customer care relationships, and he opened the door for suggestions.
 Not only did his team deliver on innovative ideas, but they became part of the solution.

 Demanding blind loyalty without question is not a culture, it’s a dictatorship.
-Encouraging teamwork and active participation for a greater goal is exactly the community-based approach to problem solving people want.
+Encouraging teamwork and active participation for a greater goal is exactly the community-based approach to problem-solving people want.
 Overall, transparency motivates action.

 3. Foster authentic human connection.

 One of the biggest losses in a virtual culture is the face-to-face interaction.
-There’s no ride up the elevator talks or chats next to the coffee machine, but that doesn’t mean human connection isn’t possible.
+There’s no ride up the elevator talks or chats next to the coffee machine, but that doesn’t mean the human connection isn’t possible.
 As Rick says, you just have to get creative.
-Here are some suggestions from Marc, Rick and Suzanne on how to stay connected, both professionally and for fun.
+Here are some suggestions from Marc, Rick, and Suzanne on how to stay connected, both professionally and for fun.

 - Schedule regular check-ins like team stand-ups and one-on-ones within each department.